arnolddevos/epsilonio/README.md

 ## Architecture

 The API is defined in `trait Signature { ... }`.
 The idea is that alternative implementations can be tried.

-In this iteration, the implementation is spread over three traits `Structure`, `Interpreter` and `Synchronization`.
-These are composed to form the `api` object.
+There are two implementations so far.

+* The `Structure` and `Interpreter` implementation realized in object `api1`.

+* The `Direct` implementation realized in `api2`.

+These rely on common modules `Fibers` and `Synchronization`.

 ### Structure